How do we know what we know in Islam?

 Post-Qur'anic Islam's only sources are textual.
 The primary textual source is The Qur'an.
 The secondary textual source is Ḥadīth3.
 We don't need to dwell on the early part of the last ~1400 years when these texts were firstly written, just consider us today and many generations ago - these sources are purely textual for us.

-Consequence of Considerations 1 and 2
+Consequence of the Two Considerations

 Therefore, all of Islam's teachings (conclusions) - which are supposed to be based on these sources - have been extracted by human study and interpretation of these texts.
-Consider the easy evidence of this, the schools of thought are named after human beings who were not the Prophet.
+Consider the easy evidence of this, the schools of thought are named after human beings who were not the Prophet Muḥammad.
 Teachings and conclusions throughout the post-Qur'anic history are attached to their originators' names - whether they were companions or other scholars.
 So the consequence that Islam's teachings are the result of human intellectual study should not be controversial.

 Three Facts